-One of the most commonly eaten mushrooms in Australia, people hunt them and restaurants have them on menus further south but just how common are they in the sub tropics?
+Saffron milk caps are one of the most commonly eaten mushrooms in Australia, people hunt them and restaurants have them on menus further south but just how common are Lactarius deliciosus in the sub tropics?
 Well the short answer is they’re not.
 Some are known to pop up on the plateau during Autumn and they can be found in a few places near the coast in winter.
 The problem is two fold, the weather is probably a bit hot and we lack the huge areas of pine plantation that can be found in other areas.
 For those of us with a spot I would say keep it on the down low!
-These are an introduced species that are most commonly found with pinus radiata however they can be found under other conifers with which they form a mycorrhizal association.
+These are an introduced species that are most commonly found with pinus radiata and Pinus pinea however they can be found under other conifers with which they form a mycorrhizal association.
 A symbiotic relationship where the mushroom mycelium becomes entangled with the trees root system, fluids and nutrients are transferred and everyone involved finds the agreement to be of satisfaction.

 Lactarius deliciosus are an easy species to ID with few look alikes, they are bright orange, the gills bruise a dark green when damaged. they have a carrot coloured milky sap that oozes from the cut flesh, the stems are short with a distinct pattern of darker orange blotches. the spore print is pale yellow.
 They last a long time once they are up so its easy to pick old mushrooms.
 Mushrooms are food for plenty of different critters, some visible, some not, I think its important to pick and eat only young fresh mushrooms, picked before they become infested with tiny creepy crawlies.
 Always carefully inspect and clean your harvest.
-This is another mushroom that I’m not overly excited by, they have great texture but I find the taste not to my liking.
+Worldwide there are a number of lactarius species some of which are eaten and in Australia we also have a range of native lactarius of unknown edibility.
+L. deliciosus is another mushroom that I’m not overly excited by, they have great texture but I find the taste not to my liking.
 Many others go bananas for them so maybe I’m just a bit fussy.